18F/handbook/_pages/welcome-to-TTS/classes/intro-to-TTS-Tech-Portfolio.md

 outdated: true
 ---

-This page provides an overview of the TTS Tech Portfolio team, important compliance topics, and technology best practices at TTS.
+This page provides an overview of the TTS Tech Portfolio team (formally known as the "Infrastructure" team).

+Our team helps other TTS teams with security, compliance, and technology best practices.
 As a part of TTS Classes, you will review [this document](https://docs.google.com/document/d/1iQP1S_PbJyOaeTlPEpD9oxal3kgA0bb2YNYbN56fJSk/edit#) and then complete this [confirmation survey](https://goo.gl/forms/VP4Ci9Ed3r6UxG6H3).

 ### TL;DR